ChrisvDalen/LockerCloud/README.md

 variable to its location) before running the application.
 The relevant configuration is in `src/main/resources/application.properties`.

-When running in Docker, the container also exposes port `8443` for secure connections.
-WebSocket connections should use the `wss://` protocol when the server is accessed via HTTPS.
+When running in Docker, the container also exposes port `8443` for the web interface and port `8444` for the secure WebSocket endpoint.
+WebSocket connections should use the `wss://` protocol.

 ### Generating a certificate